If you want to improve your writing, and who doesn’t, one of the most important things is to know your readers.

-Almost everything I read on the topic is true.
-Yes, improving your grammar knowledge, developing your writing voice, and honing your writing skills are all vital.
+You can find lots of great advice online on how to be a better writer, and almost everything I read on the topic is true.
+Yes, improving your grammar, developing your writing voice, and honing your skills are all vital.

 But here’s a big tip for you.
 Most articles I read on improving your writing miss one of the most critical pieces of advice.

-It’s understanding who your readers are.
-Visualizing your readers can help your perspective and approach to writing because you know who you are writing for.
+Visualizing your readers can help you develop a better perspective and approach to writing because you know exactly who you are writing for.

 My first foray into writing and publishing was in the last century.

-I was in the printing industry at the time, and my boss let me print my book at night in lieu of my overtime wages.
+At the time, I was in the printing industry, and my boss let me print my book at night in lieu of overtime wages.

-Did they read it?
-I doubt it because most of my family and friends at the time loved football and cricket and had absolutely zero interest in poetry.
+Did they actually read it?
+I doubt it.
+Most of my family and friends at the time loved football and cricket and had zero interest in poetry.

-It was a total failure, yes.
-However, it was also an extremely valuable lesson early in my writing career.
+So yes, the book was a total failure.
+But it also taught me an extremely valuable lesson early in my writing career: know who you are writing for.

 Who am I writing for?

-It took me a long time as a writer to get around to asking myself this question.
+As a writer, it took me a long time to ask myself this question.

-In retrospect, it was the biggest writing mistake I ever made.
+In retrospect, it was the biggest mistake I ever made.

-But I wrote what I wanted to write and gave little regard to who was reading it.
+For years, I wrote blog posts, articles, poetry, and novels, but I wrote what I wanted to write and gave little thought to who was actually reading it.

-Quite by chance, though, and with a measure of good luck, I managed to write a couple of books that sold reasonably well.
+By chance, and with a bit of luck, I managed to write a couple of books that sold reasonably well, and my personal blog attracted a handful of loyal readers.

-After a few months, or maybe a little more, I stumbled upon a discovery that changed my writing forever.
+After a few months, I stumbled upon a discovery that changed my writing forever.

-My readers were much, much younger than I had thought.
+They were much, much younger than I had imagined.

 Discovering your readers